cjbarth/github-release-notes/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-21-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+Updates:

+Since this package was forked, many changes have been made to support my particular use-case.

+- I only desire to make changelogs based on merged PRs.
+- I feel that the process should be idempotent, so I focus on rebuilding the entire file each time.
+- The order of the commits/PRs should be in descending order and none should be excluded.
+- The produced file should pass a markdown linter (e.g. markdownlint)
+- For compatibility with release tools, the PRs that have landed since the last tag should be included.
+- The latest version number should appear at the top of the changelog.
+- Because not all commits you need to track changes of have PRs (security vulnerabilities), there is an `overridePrs` config value for which you can specify PRs to be included.
+  - It should return a function that returns a list of PRs.
+  - It will be passed the current list of PRs.

 ## OK, what can `gren` do for me?

 `gren` is a small helpful robot that will do for you just create a release from a tag and compile the release notes using issues or commits.